Study-Hollysong/gusu-made/README.md

 ## Installation
 1. Clone the repository.
+2. Ensure you have Node.js 14 or later installed.
-2. Open the project in HBuilderX.
+3. Open the project in HBuilderX.
-3. Install dependencies using `npm install`.
+4. Install dependencies using `npm install`.

 ## Usage
 - Run the project locally using HBuilderX.